camunda/camunda-docs/docs/components/concepts/execution-listeners.md

 An end listener can read the process instance variables, the local variables of the element, and the resulting variables of the output mappings.

-If an end listener completes the job with variables, the variables are propagated to the element's parent scope, like variables from the output mappings.
-Following listeners can read the variables.
+If an end listener completes the job with variables, those variables are propagated to the element's parent scope, like variables from the output mappings.
+Subsequent listeners can access these variables.

 ## Limitations